 User Adoption Metrics

-Another important metric is the completeness and accuracy of the data entered by agents, which is an indicator of the extent to which the CRM is being used in a sincere and holistic manner.
+Another important metric is the completeness and accuracy of the data entered by agents.
+The data indicates the extent to which the CRM is being used in a sincere and holistic manner.

 Customer Satisfaction Metrics

-Since CRM is designed to simplify customer relationship management, assessing satisfaction levels of customers and obtaining feedback on new products and experience are important parameters.
-Consider adding Analytics Cloud—where big data analytics solution is integrated into Salesforce CRM platform—for the ability to analyze high volumes of dynamic and volatile data related to all aspects and facets of operations in real-time.
+Since CRM is designed to simplify customer relationship management, assessing the satisfaction levels of customers and obtaining feedback on new products and experiences are important parameters.
+Consider adding Analytics Cloud, where big data analytics solution is integrated into Salesforce CRM platform.
+This will give you the ability to analyze high volumes of dynamic and volatile data related to all aspects of operations in real-time.

 Calculating Salesforce ROI

-To measure the ROI of Salesforce investment, companies need to take into account the overhead costs of Salesforce subscription services, personnel, consulting (expenses that got the system up and running), hardware, and training over a 3-year period comparing to the overhead costs before implementing Salesforce.
+To measure the ROI of Salesforce investment, companies need to take into account the overhead costs of Salesforce subscription.
+These include the expenditure incurred services, personnel, consulting (expenses that got the system up and running), hardware, and training over a 3-year period.

 You also need to look into quantified direct and indirect benefits using information from performance metrics and also benefits that can’t be quantified such as user adoption and customer satisfaction metrics.
 An increase in profit may not be sustainable if there is a reduction in the quality of the customer experience.